mentasuave01/SpookySwap-we3.js-buyback-script/README.md

 The javascript script provided in this repo is an example of calling BrewBoo v2.

 ## Setup
-This setup assumes Node.js and pnmp are available.
+This setup assumes Node.js and pnpm are available.

 1. Clone the repo
 ```